bibifant/NortEval_2/README.md

 from script.azure_openai_connection import get_answer

 nlp = spacy.load("de_core_news_sm")
-    This loads the german language model from spacy
+    This loads the German language model from spacy

 def load_data(json_file_path):
     This reads the json data from "npl_dataset.json" file and returns the loaded data